 I saw that you are a member of Slashthree.
 Can you tell what is it and if this helped you in your career?

 Thanks for the interview.
-Would you like to give any tips or advices to aspiring digital artists?
+Would you like to give any tips or pieces of advice to aspiring digital artists?

 If you decided to become an artist and succeed success in this business you should know that you need to spend of your life, to live and to breathe it in.
 Otherwise, it doesn’t make sense.
 So the artists are the people who can’t live without painting.